csegarragonz/csg-web/docs/certs.md

 Every now and then we need to renew them, until this does not become a cron, the steps to do so are:

+Before doing anything, SSH into the server machine and `cd ~/csg-web`.

 First, stop and remove the container
 ```
 docker stop live-web